Characterizing Particle-Like Charge Migration Dynamics with High-Harmonic Sideband Spectroscopy: Results

 We start our sideband analysis in the frequency domain, by showing that the energies of these sidebands can be used to directly measure the CM period.
-To that end, we track the energy separation between the sideband and odd harmonics, as illustrated by the thick red curve in Fig.~{\ref{fig:2}}(a) for a driving wavelength of 1575~nm.
+To that end, we track the energy separation between the sideband and odd harmonics, as illustrated in Fig.~{\ref{fig:2}}(a) for a driving wavelength of 1575~nm.
 Since the sideband amplitudes vary considerably across the harmonic spectrum, we use a stacked spectrum obtained by averaging over $2\omega_{L}$-wide slices of the entire spectrum above 20~eV.
-This stacked spectrum clearly shows two sideband peaks to the right of the central odd harmonic, marked by $\text{SB}_{1}$ and $\text{SB}_{2}$.
+The stacking process is illustrated in Fig.~\ref{fig:2}(b) for the strips associated with harmonics~57 to 61.
+The stacked spectrum in Fig.~\ref{fig:2}(a) clearly shows two sideband peaks to the right of the central odd harmonic, marked by $\text{SB}_{1}$ and $\text{SB}_{2}$.
 The frequencies of $\text{SB}_{1}$ and $\text{SB}_{2}$ result from the sum of a harmonic frequency and $\omega_{\text{CM}}$ or 2$\omega_{\text{CM}}$, so that the characteristic $\text{SB}_{1}$ and $\text{SB}_{2}$ frequency differences in the spectrum are given by

+It is worth noting that there is nothing special about the sidebands on the high-energy side of the harmonic peaks, and that there are other driving wavelengths for which the low-energy sidebands dominate.
+This fluctuation in the relative strength between the harmonics and the sidebands is due to our finite sampling of the beat between incommensurate frequencies.

-We note that, in addition to the sidebands yielding the CM frequency, the fact that {\it two} sidebands are present means that the harmonics are modulated not just at $\omega_{\text{CM}}$ but also at 2$\omega_{\text{CM}}$.
+The fact that {\it two} sidebands are present above (and below) each harmonic is significant: it means that the harmonics are modulated not just at $\omega_{\text{CM}}$ but also at 2$\omega_{\text{CM}}$.
 This modulation is consistent with the particle-like CM shown in Fig.~{\ref{fig:1}}(b), in which the time-dependent hole density evolves at both the fundamental CM frequency and its second harmonic.
-To illustrate this, in Fig.~{\ref{fig:3}}(b) we plot the Fourier transform of the hole density as a function of the position along the molecular backbone.
-Strikingly, the figure shows that both CM frequencies are present across the entire length of the molecule, with varying strengths.
-In the time domain, the 2$\omega_{\text{CM}}$-modulation of the density dynamics is most clearly visible around the central pair of carbon atoms, where the hole passes through twice per CM period.
-Thus the HHSS probe is sensitive to the full dynamical evolution of the CM.
+In this time-domain picture, the 2$\omega_{\text{CM}}$-modulation of the density dynamics is most clearly visible around the central pair of carbon atoms, where the hole passes through twice per CM period (we will return to how this manifests in the frequency domain in Section \ref{sec:3B}).
+The presence of both sets of sidebands thus means the HHSS probe is sensitive to the full dynamical evolution of the CM.